top of page

 Our relationship to our bodies can become critical or detached.
 Healing these rifts is an important part of many therapies.

-You might do so with movement, stretching, exertion, or by nurturing your body (sleep, food, comfort) and attending to health issues.
+You might do so with movement, stretching, exertion, or by nurturing your body (sleep, food, comfort) and attending to any health issues you have.

-To note: This might be a bit different to what we call "exercise", which can be either helpful or unhelpful depending on the intention with which we carry it out.
+This might be a bit different to what we call "exercise", which is more specifically about developing fitness.

 Stepping away

-Smartphones, work and social or family commitments can mean there is precious little space for listening.
+Smartphones, work and social or family commitments can mean we don't have much down-time.

-We might collaborate in these distractions to avoid painful feelings or facing decisions.
+We might collaborate in these distractions to avoid painful feelings, facing important decisions or attending to our own wellbeing.

 If you're going through a period of change, you may need to "de-clutter" so that you can focus on what's genuinely going to support that for you.